 While a financial award can't turn back the clock to before the accident—and subsequent injuries—occurred, it can give accident victims the stability they need to focus on their recovery, rather than their finances.

-If you were injured in an accident caused by a reckless driver, you may be able to seek a monetary award from the at-fault party.
+If you were injured in a Wilmington, Delaware car accident caused by a reckless driver, you may be able to seek a monetary award from the at-fault party.
 The experienced attorneys with the Morris James Personal Injury Group can help.
 Contact us today to arrange an appointment to discuss your case—we provide no-cost, no-obligation initial consultations.